 Cana Island Lighthouse

 Accessed via a stone causeway, the Cana Island Lighthouse was built in 1869.
 It is one of the more photographed lighthouses in Door County on an island close to Spike Horn Bay.
-Visitors can tour the lighthouse, up 97 steps (closed for 2022 season).
+Visitors can tour the lighthouse, up 97 steps.
 In addition to the Cana Island Lighthouse, the property includes an oil house, a barn and privy along with an Interpretive Center.

 Old Bailey’s Harbor Lighthouse